gvwilson/sensibleadventures/nardica/nardica.md

 Remain calm!
 We are operating with full legal authority!
 Do not interfere!
-And remember Volkov's,
-because good food hurts!"
+And remember: Volkov's, because good food hurts!"

 Another crash from the entrance was followed by the sizzle and crack of a shock stick.
 The ecologist swore.
-"Go along by Rowlin' Street," he ordered, his voice deeper and his accent thickening.
+"Go along by Rowling Street," he ordered.
-"Doan' be run, but doan' be stoppin'."
+"Don't run, but don't be stopping either."

 "What about you?"
 Aunt Naggie demanded.

-The ecologist shook his head.
+"Safer if we split up,
+the ecologist said,
+glancing at Iffy.
-"I'm goan along by the back way.
+"I'll go along by the back way.
-I see you where the first time I saw you, get us a cuppa."
+I see you where I saw you the first time."
-He kissed her quickly.
+He grinned and kissed her quickly.
+"We can get a cuppa.
-"Now go."
+Now go."

-## Chapter 6

-## Chapter 7

-## Chapter 8

-## Chapter 9

-## Chapter 10

-## Chapter 11

-## Chapter 12